IOC vs Existing Systems

 DERMS manages known distributed resources from a utility or operator perspective.

-IOC difference: IOC creates visibility, envelope, recovery, and proof for loads that were not yet good DERMS resources.
+IOC difference: IOC creates identity, dynamic priority, envelope, recovery, refusal, and proof for loads that were not yet good DERMS resources.

 BMS / BAS